The book of Isaiah: A True Prophet of Israel

 The Spirit of the LORD will rest on him – the Spirit of wisdom and of understanding, the Spirit of counsel and of might, the Spirit of the knowledge and fear of the LORD –

 Isaiah 1:1-2 “The vision of Isaiah the son of Amoz, which he saw concerning Judah and Jerusalem in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah.
 Hear, O heavens, and give ear, O earth: for the Lord has spoken, I have nourished and brought up children, and they have rebelled against me.”

 Isaiah was a true prophet to the nation of Israel.

-- He saw a vision from God.
+- He saw a vision of God.

 A true prophet versus a false prophet

 A true prophet of God declares the Word of God, not an opinion, a commentary, or a guess.
 What a true prophet says is true because it comes from God who cannot lie.
 The world has had its fill of false prophets.
-There were many during the time of Isaiah and there are many more in the times we live today.
+There were many during the time of Isaiah and there are much more in the times we live today.
 The more false prophets speak the more confusing and difficult it is to hear and know the Word of God.

 Who do we listen to?
 Who has the true Words of God?